 - and, AI should be accountable in how it is used.

-In addition to these principles, the Commission also suggests the elaboration of a national strategy on new and emerging technologies, to help the country ‘seize the new economic and other opportunities, while guarding against the very real threats to equality and human rights’.
-Other proposals include modernising the regulatory approach for AI, a moratorium on potentially harmful use of facial recognition technology, and the creation of an AI Safety Commissioner.
+In addition to these principles, the commission also suggests the elaboration of a national strategy on new and emerging technologies, to help the country ‘seize the new economic and other opportunities, while guarding against the very real threats to equality and human rights’.
+Other proposals include modernising the regulatory approach for AI, a moratorium on the potentially harmful use of facial recognition technology, and the creation of an AI Safety Commissioner.
 The public is invited to comment on the paper until 10 March 2020.